mavileo/minishell-42/README.md

 # minishell

-test (compile la libft + une lib de toutes les sources indiquées du minishell) :
+test (compiles the libft + one lib from all indicated sources of the minishell) :

 make minishlib